utkarshcmu/grafana.org/content/blog/2017-07-21-timeshift-ep5.md

 <hr />
 <br />
 #### Tweet of the Week
-Tweet out a screenshot of your awesome dashboards and we'll show it off! #monitoringLove
+We scour Twitter each week to find an interesting/beautiful dashboard and show it off! #monitoringLove
 <p>This week's tweet comes from <a href="https://twitter.com/geek_dave">@geek_dave</a></p>
 <p>Great looking dashboard Dave!
 And thank you for adding new features and keeping it updated.
-It's creators like you who make the dashboard repository so awesome! #monitoringLove
+It's creators like you who make the dashboard repository so awesome!

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Just released v2 of the <a href="https://twitter.com/k6_io">@k6_io</a> <a href="https://twitter.com/hashtag/loadtesting?src=hash">#loadtesting</a> dashboard for <a href="https://twitter.com/grafana">@grafana</a> - Download and view release notes at: <a href="https://t.co/z0GMMuceWW">https://t.co/z0GMMuceWW</a> <a href="https://t.co/bRnE0grDzw">pic.twitter.com/bRnE0grDzw</a></p>&mdash; Dave Cadwallader (@geek_dave) <a href="https://twitter.com/geek_dave/status/887427524132708352">July 18, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>